emmabry/lexbrief/README.md

 npm run dev
 ```

 The frontend runs on port 5173.
+Access it by visiting:
 http://localhost:5173/